wp-plugins/hackadelic-sliding-notes/readme.txt

 This file is part of the *Hackadelic Sliding Notes* WordPress plugin.

-*Hackadelic Sliding Notes* is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](http://www.fsf.org/licensing/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*Hackadelic Sliding Notes* is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://creativecommons.org/licenses/GPL/2.0/) as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 *Hackadelic Sliding Notes* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with *Hackadelic Sliding Notes*.
+You should have received a copy of the GNU General Public License along with *Hackadelic Sliding Notes*.
 If not, see <http://www.gnu.org/licenses/>.

 == Frequently Asked Questions =	=